Pillar

 1,000 Body Cameras Bought.
 180 Work.
 Nobody Knows Why.

 The police halted the licensing contract that makes the cameras function.
-The AG says he doesn't know the programme's status.
+The PCA has never received footage in eight years.
 And the Senate made cameras a condition of supporting ZOSO.

 Read the analysis